phpro/grumphp/doc/tasks/infection.md

 **mutators**

-*Default: null*
+*Default: []*

-This is a comma separated option to specify a particular set of mutators that needs to be executed.
+This is a list separated options to specify a particular set of mutators that needs to be executed.

 **triggered_by**